 Growing Water Lilies Indoors

 It would be wonderful to have a bowl of water lilies somewhere in the house with a single flower or cluster of flowers rising above the water.
 Unfortunately, this will be much easier said than done.
 Most water lilies, and especially the tropical species, require a fairly large growing area.
-Although estimates vary depending on the species, it's a safe bet that each plant needs about 36 square feet of water surface area to really thrive over the long-term.
+Although estimates vary depending on the species, it's a safe bet that each plant needs about 36 square feet of water surface area to thrive over the long-term.
 In practical terms, this means a 6' by 6' body of water (like a small pond).
-Clearly, this is not a practical option for the typical residential home.
+This is not a practical option for the typical residential home.

 So is there anything you can do?

-In fact, there is.
+There is.
 If you're not planning on keeping the plants thriving for years, it is possible to grow hardy water lilies successfully in containers as small as 15 gallons.
 To do so well indoors, however, requires a few extraordinary measures.
-First, the plants will need as much sun as you can possibly provide, and failing that will probably require a grow light to bloom.
-And while they are fully aquatic, they will still need a growing medium (The best option is to simply submerge the growing container in the water and weight it down with rocks).
-Once the container is submerged, fill the container with water so the leaves float naturally on the surface and use a small dose of aquatic plant fertilizer to help them along.
+First, the plants will need as much sun as you can provide, and failing that will probably require a grow light to bloom.
+And while they are fully aquatic, they will still need a growing medium (The best option is to submerge the growing container in the water and weight it down with rocks).
+Once the container is submerged, fill the container with water, so the leaves float naturally on the surface and use a small dose of aquatic plant fertilizer to help them along.
 Finally, make sure the water is the proper temperature depending on the species and the water level if maintained.
 One of the major drawbacks to growing water lilies indoors is the smell of stagnant water, so it's okay to change the water every so often, providing you're careful to add more fertilizer.

 In the wild, they often grow in stagnant water, however, so don't worry that your plant will be damaged by murky water.
 Indoor water lilies are vulnerable to pests including aphids, mealy bugs, scale, and whitefly.